w3f/polkadot-wiki/docs/learn/learn-parachains.md

 node is an implementation detail of the parachain.
 They are not required to be staked on the Relay Chain or own the native token unless stipulated by the parachain implementation.

+### State Transitions

+Like other blockchains, parachains are deterministic state machines.
+That is, each parachain has a state, executes a batch of transactions grouped into a block, and achieves a new state.
+Joe Petrowski provided in [this article](https://polkadot.network/blog/the-path-of-a-parachain-block/) a good analogy of a state with a light switch that can be either on or off.
+Each parachain has its own state, and the Relay Chain links all those states into one state, i.e. a state of states.
+A multi-chain network like {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} can be viewed like one computer's state with many light switches where a state transition function is the logic to decide which switches should be toggled.
+Parachains have their own transition rule, separate economies, governance mechanisms, and users.

 The {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} Host requires that the state transitions performed on parachains be specified as a [Wasm](learn-wasm.md) executable.
 Proofs of new state transitions that occur on a parachain must be validated against the registered state